Do you feel the time ticking away?

 If you are bunching deductions, you hold off on some deductible expenses to stay below the standard deduction amount in alternating years.

-In those “lean” years, you don’t lose out since you are allowed credit for the full standard deduction regardless of how much you spend.
+You don’t lose out in those “lean” years since you are allowed credit for the full standard deduction regardless of how much you spend.

 In these years, year-end planning pushes as many deductible expenses as possible into the following year when they’ll have more value.

 Pay large medical bills, and make charitable contributions.
-Make sure all your home real estate taxes are paid.
+Also, make sure all your home real estate taxes are paid.

 Even make your January mortgage payment before December 31st.